wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/site-recovery/site-recovery-network-mapping.md

 # Azure Site Recovery network mapping

-Azure Site Recovery contributes to your business continuity and disaster recovery (BCDR) strategy by orchestrating replication, failover and recovery of virtual machines and physical servers.
-Read about possible deployment scenarios in the [Site Recovery Overview](/documentation/articles/site-recovery-overview).
+Azure Site Recovery contributes to your business continuity and disaster recovery (BCDR) strategy by orchestrating replication, failover, and recovery of virtual machines and physical servers.
+Read about possible deployment scenarios in the [Site Recovery overview](/documentation/articles/site-recovery-overview).

 ## About this article